LibrariesHacked/librarieshacked.github.io/_posts/2019-03-30-mobile-library-data-schema.md

 ## Creating a schema

 How can we define and document a schema?
-[Table Schema](https://frictionlessdata.io/specs/table-schema/) is a standard for specifying a table of data using [JSON formatted](https://en.wikipedia.org/wiki/JSON) files.
+[Table Schema](https://frictionlessdata.io/specs/table-schema/) is a standard for specifying data using [JSON formatted](https://en.wikipedia.org/wiki/JSON) files.

 This may seem overly technical, but there are practical benefits for having a schema in a computer-readable format.
 [CSV Lint](https://csvlint.io/) is a service to check CSV (comma-separated values) files to ensure they are valid.
 CSVs are text files that hold table data, with a line at the top for the headings, and then following rows for values.
 All separated using commas.
 A basic example is shown below.

 ```
-Mobile Library Service,Community,Stop
+MobileService,Community,Stop
 Gloucestershire,Hasfield,Farm
-Gloucestershire,Hucclecote,Postbox
+Gloucestershire,Hucclecote,The post box
 Wiltshire,Corsham,The pub
 Wiltshire,Bradford-on-Avon,Bridge
 ```

-CSV lint will perform checks like ensuring consistent commas in each row, that each header name is unique, and avoiding all sorts of common errors.
+CSV lint will perform checks like ensuring consistent commas in each row, that each header name is unique, and other common errors.

-Additionally, given a Table Schema file, CSVLint will check the CSV conforms to the schema.
-Not just that the format is correct, but detailed checking of the data definition and constraints.
-The schema can then become a powerful tool for automatically checking data is correct.
+Additionally, given a Table Schema file, CSV lint will check the CSV conforms to the schema.
+Not just that the format is correct, but checking of the data definition and constraints.
+The schema then becomes a powerful tool for checking data is correct.

 ## Mobile library schema